txpipe/pallas/pallas-applying/docs/babbage.md

 - **The transaction size does not exceed the protocol limit**:

 	<code>txSize(txBody) ≤ maxTxSize(pps)</code>
-- **The number of execution units of the transaction should not exceed the maximum allowed**:
+- **The number of execution units of the transaction does not exceed the maximum allowed**:

 	<code>txExUnits(txBody) ≤ maxTxExUnits(pps)</code>
 - **No ADA is minted**: